Korean Honorifics Explained: 존댓말 vs 반말 and How to Actually Use Them

 Q2.
 Do I need to use honorifics as a foreign Korean learner?

 Yes — defaulting to 존댓말 when meeting anyone new is strongly recommended.
-Native speakers are generally forgiving of mistakes, but using 반말 with someone older or in a formal context without permission can read as disrespectful even when no offense is intended.
+Native speakers are generally forgiving of mistakes, but using 반말 with someone older or in a formal context without permission can come across as disrespectful.

 Q3.
 Why do K-drama characters suddenly switch speech levels mid-conversation?

-The switch from 존댓말 to 반말 signals a shift in the relationship — deepening closeness, romantic development, or sometimes a deliberate power move.
-It's a social and narrative choice, not a grammatical accident, and Korean audiences read it immediately.
+The switch from 존댓말 to 반말 signals a shift in the relationship — growing closeness, romantic development, or sometimes a deliberate power move.
+It's a social and narrative choice, not a grammatical accident.

 Q4.
 Is Korean age still relevant now that South Korea uses international age?

-South Korea officially adopted international age in 2023, but the social habit of establishing relative age early in new relationships remains strong.
-Age still shapes which speech level feels appropriate, and that cultural instinct hasn't changed with the legal shift.
+South Korea officially adopted international age in 2023, but the habit of establishing relative age early in relationships remains strong.
+Age still plays a key role in choosing the appropriate speech level.

 Q5.
 How do Korean workplace honorifics work differently from regular 존댓말?

-In Korean workplaces, people are typically addressed by job title rather than name — 부장님, 대리님, 팀장님.
-This title-based system runs alongside the 존댓말/반말 distinction and reflects professional hierarchy.
-Dramas like My Mister and Misaeng portray this accurately and are worth watching for workplace Korean specifically.
+In Korean workplaces, people are often addressed by job title rather than name — 부장님, 대리님, 팀장님.
+This system exists alongside the 존댓말/반말 distinction and reflects professional hierarchy.
+Dramas like My Mister and Misaeng portray this aspect quite accurately.

 • • Seoul National University Language Education Institute: language.snu.ac.kr